lopezvoliver/GRACE-spherical-harmonic-analysis-R/README.md

 ./extractCSR.sh 						#Extracts the .gz files inside the CSR folder

 ./texttoncdf.R CSRcoef_RAW.nc ./CSR/ 		#Assembles a netCDF file containing the coefficients.
-#Also creates a file GRACE_timevector.txt, which is useful later on (contains the time bounds for each time step).
+This script also creates a file GRACE_timevector.txt, which is useful later on (contains the time bounds for each time step).
-#The first argument (name of the output netCDF file) can be named differently, but must be consistent with the following steps.
+The first argument (name of the output netCDF file) can be named differently, but must be consistent with the following steps.
-#The second argument is the path to the downloaded coefficients (e.g. ./CSR/ <- notice the last slash must be present, otherwise the script will not work)
+The second argument is the path to the downloaded coefficients (e.g. ./CSR/ <- notice the last slash must be present, otherwise the script will not work)

 ./coefdelta.R CSRcoef_RAW.nc CSRcoef_delta.nc 		#Calculate the geoid changes (e.g. delta C, delta S), removes the mean for the whole period